-3. Q1 2012 Overview
+3. Q2 2012 Overview

-The SASH Program started 2012 by posting strong first quarter results as the volume of completed installations was higher than any previous quarter.
-Nearly 300 SASH projects approaching 1MW in capacity were completed statewide in Q1 2012.
-This is particurly remarkable when taking into account that the average individual system size for SASH is under 3kW.
-Close to 300 low-income California families interconnected a SASH solar electric system in Q1 2012 and are now generating electricity that can help offset their load and reduce their electric bills each month.
+The SASH Program continued its track record of success with strong second quarter results and a high installation volume.
+Close to 300 low-income California families interconnected a SASH solar electric system in Q2 2012 and are now generating electricity that can help offset their load and reduce their electric bills each month.
 The SASH Program not only is providing direct economic benefits to these families and environmental benefits to their communities at large, but also is creating significant auxiliary benefits in the area of green job training as each SASH project contains a workforce development component and provides opportunities for job trainees and volunteers to participate.
+The SASH Program recently surpassed a significant milestone by interconnecting its 5th MW (CEC-AC) of cumulative electric capacity.

-At the end of Q1 2012, 1448 PV-systems have been installed and interconnected, 161 projects have been reserved and are awaiting installation or interconnection, and another 461 applications statewide are under review by GRID's construction staff and sub-contracting partners to determine if the system design meets the SASH Modified Design Factor (MDF) requirement and the site is solar suitable.
+At the end of Q2 2012, 1720 PV-systems have been installed and interconnected, 427 projects have been reserved and are awaiting installation or interconnection, and another 391 applications statewide are under review by GRID's construction staff and sub-contracting partners to determine if the system design meets the SASH Modified Design Factor (MDF) requirement and the site is solar suitable.